markallanson/swimming-england-results-analysis/README.md

 # Example queries

-Summarize PBs for a single swimmer:
+Summarize PBs for a single swimmer (it will ask if it needs help identifying the correct swimmer):

-   > summarize member 12345567
+   > Show Adam Peaty's PBs

-Drill into details about a specific event.
+Drill into details about a specific event (follow-on from the prior query).

    > analyze the progression in 200m free

 Compare two swimmers in a specific event

-   > compare the results of members 123456 and 654321 in 50m breast
+   > compare the results of Adam Peaty and
+ Ross Murdoch in 50m breast

 Determine qualifying likelyhood for a single event in a meets

-   > analyze the years progression for member 123456 in 100m breast and comment on the likelyhood of qualifying for /future meet name/ based on last years qualifing time requirements
+   > analyze this years progression for My Swimmer Name in 100m breast and comment on the likelyhood of qualifying for /future meet name/ based on last years qualifing time requirements